truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

     ----------------------------     ------------------------------

 If the user declines to update, nothing changes (hence the zero payoffs).
 The attacker (left Column) prefers to succeed in his attack, scoring 4 if he can trick Row into upgrading.
-If the attack fails, the attacker is embarrased and loses 2.
+If the attack fails, the attacker is embarrassed and loses 2.
 Nice devs (right Column) score 1 if their good upgrades are installed.
 Row Player prefers to upgrade (scoring 3), but loses 10 if installs an Attack.
 Row must pay 'a' to learn the state of the upgrade ('vulnerable' or 'not vulnerable').

 ### Equilibria of Game